 The administrative capital, Mbabane, has a temperate climate and is a small city of just more than 75,000 people.
 It's also a fairly cheap city for expats to live in, although some costs – most notably petrol and telecommunications – are comparatively high.
 Rental prices are also increasing due to expat demand for quality accommodation.

 Swaziland’s free-trade policies and good road and rail links to major centres in South Africa, its main trading partner, make it a highly investment-friendly economy.
-The language of business in Swaziland is English, and, similar to South Africa, cities retain a certain colonial character due to decades of British rule.
+The language of business in Swaziland is English, and, similarly to South Africa, cities retain a certain colonial character due to decades of British rule.

 The vast majority of locals rely on subsistence farming.
 Foreign investment in Swaziland is largely connected to high-value crops such as sugar, fruit and forestry.
 Most of the wealth in the country is in the hands of non-African expats involved in these industries.
 The textile industry is also rapidly growing.

 Swaziland is one of the world’s last absolute monarchies, a political system that critics say has hampered its growth economically.
 Opposition parties are banned, and although the occasional riot or protest does occur, life in Swaziland is, for the most part, a peaceful one for expats.